nokia6290/amazon-sentiment-project/README.md

 # amazon-sentiment-project

+A project that labels amazon review 'Positive review' or 'Negative review'.

+**Accurracy 80.39%**

 Project consisting of:

 1) AI trained sentiment model using Random Forest classifier on Google colab and exported as .pkl format, and accessible via python API